jmcd73/tgn-wms/docs/INSTALL.md

     Most menu items are public but if authentication and authorization is required you will be redirected to a login screen.
 The default username and password for the CakePHP application is `admin/admin`

-    The default **root** password for the docker container is defined in the Dockerfile as `HeartMindSoul`
+    The default **root** password for the docker container is defined in the Dockerfile as `HeartMindSoul`.
+You will need this if when you add printers via CUPS.

     The `tgn-wms-db.sql` file imported above pre-populates the database with some product types & items, sample labels, a PDF Printer and some sample data